kelseyabreu/biomastersCampaign/README.md

 Would you be willing to play a match with me?"

 DR. OCHIENG:
 "A card game about ecosystems?
 I'm intrigued.
+How do I play?
+Where can I get cards?"

+PLAYER:
+"I've scanned a few local species so far.
+Build a deck around them.
 Let's see what you've got."

 BATTLE START:
 Opponent: Dr. Amara Ochieng (Savanna Specialist)